rbseaver/rbseaver.github.io/index.md

 - [GitHub](https://github.com/rbseaver)
 - [Resume](/docs/resume)

-Thanks for stopping by.
-If you'd like to get in touch, please reach out via LinkedIn or GitHub.
+Feel free to reach out any time using one of the above links.
 Also, please state *why* you're contacting me &mdash; not because I'm needlessly rude or because I think I'm special, but because I don't like mysteries.
 Saying "Hey Rob" isn't going to cut it.
-It will benefit both of us.
+It will benefit both of us if you tell me what you're looking for, so I can respond appropriately.

 ## Fun Facts